nithinmurali/pygsheets/README.md

 wks.update_value('A1', "Hey yank this numpy array") my_nparray = np.random.randint(10, size=(3, 4))

-# update the sheet with array
+# Update the sheet with array
 wks.update_values('A2', my_nparray.tolist())

 # share the sheet with your friend